fanotify

 if (metadata->mask == FAN_CREATE)

-/* metadata->fd is set to FAN_NOFD when FAN_REPORT_FID is enabled.
+/* metadata->fd is set to FAN_NOFD when the group identifies

-to accommodate for the situation where the file handle for the
+done to accommodate for the situation where the file handle

 if (errno == ESTALE) {